JeffersonLab/ced2graph/Config.md

     Solenoid: [".BDL", ".S"]
     CryoCavity: ['PSET','GSET','XPSET8']  # Note XPSET8 requires special handling (belongs zone, not cavity)

+    # Because the types below will be matched in the order listed, we can provide
+    # special PV list for the Capture and then let the catch-all WarmCavity
+    # handle PreBuncher, Buncher, Chopper, etc.
+    Capture: ['PSET','GSET']
+    WarmCavity: ['PSET','GSET','Psum']

   readbacks:
     BeamLossMonitor: ["Lc"]
     BPM: [".XPOS", ".YPOS", ""] # The "" is to give us a bare EPICSName which means the wire sum